|Quick Facts: Teacher Assistants|

 |8% (As fast as average)|

 Teacher assistants work under a teacher’s supervision to give students additional attention and instruction.

-Teacher assistants work in public and private schools, at childcare centers, and for religious organizations.
-About 2 in 5 worked part time in 2014.
+Teacher assistants typically work in public and private schools, at childcare centers, and for religious organizations.
+About 1 in 3 worked part time in 2016.
 Most do not work during the summer.

 Teacher assistants typically need to have completed at least 2 years of college coursework.

 The median annual wage for teacher assistants was $25,410 in May 2016.

 Employment of teacher assistants is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
 Rising student enrollment along with state and federal funding for education programs should affect growth.

 Explore resources for employment and wages by state and area for teacher assistants.